California Psalms

 8 Why promise me

-of becoming seagrass, shore sand dappled with their soles,
+to turn into marine grass, shore sand dappled with their soles,

 gilded with rainbow crystals like a petrified shell

-insensible to alien allures of incidental magic
+insensible to alien allures of the incidental magic

-of a floor never touched.
+of a seafloor never touched.

 3